polkadot-js/docs/docs/api-contract/start/install.md

 ## Basic interfaces

-So we have it installed, let's take a brief tour through the [base classes and interfaces](basics.md) before we get into using them.
+So once we have it installed, let's take a brief tour through the [base classes and interfaces](basics.md) before we get into using them.